-Lassiter-Pope-Kell Naval Junior Reserve Officer Training Corps
+Lassiter-Pope-Kell Naval Junior Reserve Officer Training Corps (LPK NJROTC)

 • Home